MinaProtocol/mina/src/app/rosetta/README.md

 Sorted by priority (highest priority first)

-- Supports v1.4.2, will upgrade to v1.4.4 soon
-- "Failed transactions" do not decode into operations properly.
-If such transactions are crafted, there will be reconcilliation errors for rosetta.
 - Untested on a live network
 - On a live network, you must _bootstrap your archive node_ if you join the network after the genesis block.
 Instructions will be provided when the network is online.
 - Not fully robust to crashes on adversarial input